wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 ## Student Guide Requirements (SESSION-XX.md)

 ### Structure and Format
-- Follow SESSION-01.md structure: Table of Contents, step-by-step sections, "Why This Matters", "Bonus Challenge"
+- Follow SESSION-01.md structure: Table of Contents, step-by-step sections, "Bonus Challenge"
 - Use student-friendly name as primary title, technical concept as subtitle
 - Table of Contents: Include all sections with anchor links EXCEPT "Access Your Codespace"
 - Essential Terms table with consistent definitions and session-specific "Why it matters"